gep13/gep13/input/blog/introducing-cake-wyam-recipe.md

 Build.Run();
 ```

 A lot of things in Cake.Wyam.Recipe are done via Environment Variables.
-For example, storing the credentials that are used to commit and push changes to GitHub Pages, purging CLoudflare cache, etc.  Out of the box, Cake.Wyam.Recipe expects these variables to be a certain name, but it is possible to override these to your own preferences.
+For example, storing the credentials that are used to commit and push changes to GitHub Pages, purging Cloudflare cache, etc.  Out of the box, Cake.Wyam.Recipe expects these variables to be a certain name, but it is possible to override these to your own preferences.
 In the script above, calling `Environment.SetVariableNames();` simply sets these to the default values.

 With that done, calling `SetParameters` allows setting up specific information, such as the name of the project, etc.  It would also be possible to specify the Theme and Recipe to use within the Wyam execution, however, in my case, the default values of Blog and CleanBlog, are exactly what I need, so these values don't need to be changed.